- A post-show talkback for The Trojan Women Project will be held after the performance on Monday, February 19th.

 - A pre-show lecture will be held at 1:40pm before the matinee on Saturday, November 4th, by production dramaturg Claire Kimball.

-- A post-show talkback will be held after the matinee on Saturday, November 11th, with the artists.
+- A post-show talkback will be held after the matinee on Saturday, November 11th.

 BST believes in smart and curious actors, those who love learning about the early modern theatre and researching critical and performative histories of the period’s rich plays.
 It’s through such investigations that artists grow.
 To that end, here is a list (by no means complete!) of recommended reading.